Welcome to Mergermarket's Energy Forum

 - What contract terms and structures should investors closely evaluate while analyzing pipeline opportunities?
 How have GPs' IDRs shaped MLP deal making recently?

 - How are midstream owners financing operations and dropdown acquisitions in light of challenging public equity markets?
-What are the opportunities for direct lenders, private equity firms and infrastructure funds?
+How can midstream players exploit capital constrained upstream companies who are looking to sell off midstream assets?

 - What are the prospects for LNG asset acquisitions in terms of storage, processing, export facilities and pipelines in the near future?